-3.1 In order to comply with the CIPFA Code of Practice on Treasury Management, the Policy Overview and Scrutiny Committee is requested to scrutinise and comment upon the content of this report.
+3.1 In order to comply with the CIPFA Code of Practice on Treasury Management, Cabinet has no option other than to consider and approve the content of this report.
 Therefore, no options/alternatives have been presented.

 4 Preferred Option